anotherhadi/nixy/README.md

   - 'system' is some desktop environment like configuration
   - 'wallpapers' are... wallpapers
 - 💻 `hosts` are the system configuration files
-  - 'laptop' is my configuration for my laptop with Nvidia
+  - 'laptop' is my configuration for my laptop with Nvidia that you can copy
   - 'server' is for my homeserver (w/nextcloud, nginx, vaultwarden, ... look `hosts/server`)
-  - 'guest' is a *template* that you can copy and modify for *your own system*
   - 'themes' contains all the *themes* available *(see [THEMES.md](docs/THEMES.md))*
   - 'modules' are some nix modules that you can import (Nvidia, prime, fonts, ...)